IP-CAM/opencart-23-hipay-professional/README.md

-# hipaypt-professional-opencart-23
+# HiPay Professional extension for Opencart 2.3

-HiPay Professional extension for Opencart 2.3
+see pdf for more details